 Born in London but racing under the flag of Thailand, Alexander Albon’s first word was in fact Italian – and that word was Ferrari.

 Idolising Michael Schumacher and dreaming of one day racing in Formula 1, Albon got his wish with another team from Italy.
-After a patient wait for his big break, Albon did his talking on track with Toro Rosso in 2019's opening races, quickly earning himself a move up to Red Bull Racing.
+After a patient wait for his big break, Albon did his talking on track with Toro Rosso in 2019's opening races, earning a mid-season promotion to Red Bull Racing.

 Laidback and cheerful with a cheeky grin, the Thai racer is popular among his peers – not always easy in motorsport’s cauldron of competition.
-Albon is excited to be reunited with his buddies but relishes even more putting the pedal to the metal and going head-to-head with them on the biggest stage of all.
+But you don’t succeed in F1 by being popular - Albon’s challenge now is a big one: matching Max in identical machinery.